Skip to main content

 MY_CHANNEL_TOKEN=... pnpm --filter @wednesdayai/my-channel test:live

-PR checklist for new channels
+Docs and PR checklist for a new channel

-• No workspace:* in dependencies
+• openclaw pinned to exactly 2026.3.2; no workspace:* in dependencies

 • Unit tests pass: pnpm test:fast

-• Dev log at docs/logs/YYYY-MM-DD-<name>-channel.md
+• CHANGELOG.md updated; dev log at docs/logs/YYYY-MM-DD-<name>-channel.md